mstocco/mariostoc.co/content/traininglog/20210207-ironman2021-29weeksout.md

 I slept in this morning and my feet were oddly sore when they hit the floor.
 Odd because I didn't run yesterday.

-The run felt good for the most part.
+The run this afternoon felt **pretty good** for the most part.
 If anything was holding me back it would have been some slight tenderness in my right ankle.
 I wasn't held back though because I did an extra stride (counting to 12 is hard apparently).

+The swim on the other hand was **heavy arms and shoulders**.

 <!---->